-Various info on Texas Department of Agriculture can be found at: http://squaremeals.com
+Various info on Texas Department of Agriculture can be found at: http://squaremeals.com Also contact the Food Service Director at 903-575-2142 for clarification on any food sales questions.

 Clarifying Points:

 1. Classroom birthday parties

 TDA recognizes that celebrating student birthdays with a classroom party is a time-honored tradition that provides the opportunity for parental involvement in the education of their children, which is beneficial for students, parents and teachers.
 Foods otherwise restricted by the policy are permitted in classroom student birthday parties.
 It is recommended such parties be scheduled after the end of the lunch period for the class so that these celebrations will not replace a nutritious lunch.
 Federal regulations do not permit foods of minimal nutritional value to be served in the food service area during meal periods.